politie/omt-odt-language/README.md

 ## Features

 The plugin includes two languages for syntax highlighting, OMT and ODT.
-It also includes several nifty snippets.
+It will add document links to OMT imports with paths and it also includes several nifty snippets for both languages.

 ### Roadmap